MicrosoftDocs/visualstudio-docs/docs/data-tools/connect-to-data-in-an-access-database-windows-forms.md

 ---
 title: Connect to data in an Access database
-description: Understand how to connect to data in an Access database (either an .mdb file or an .accdb.file) with ADO.NET in .NET Framework applications with Visual Studio. ms.date: 10/07/2022 ms.topic: how-to
+description: Understand how to connect to data in an Access database (either an .mdb file or an .accdb.file) in .NET Framework applications using ADO.NET in Visual Studio. ms.date: 10/07/2022 ms.topic: how-to
 helpviewer_keywords: